LEARN ABOUT HPV & ANAL WARTS FROM THE EXPERTS AT BESPOKE SURGICAL

 Utilizing a combination of cytological testing, HRA, and/or biopsy results allows for risk stratification and the development of a comprehensive treatment algorithm.

 In terms of prevention, there is a vaccine called Gardasil that protects against the HPV strains that are most likely to cause genital warts and cancer, and is recommended for all patients under the age of 26.
 If you are 26 or over and HPV-negative for one or more of the strains that Gardasil protects against, it may be useful to receive the vaccine.
-For recurrent wart disease that has been difficult to control with treatment, obtaining the vaccine may prove beneficial due to it’s immune-boosting capabilities.
+For recurrent wart disease that has been difficult to control with treatment, obtaining the vaccine may prove beneficial due to its immune-boosting capabilities.
+Furthermore, post-play showering does aid in reduction and should be used as another effective prevention method, by washing away the virus particles.